nmbr73/Shaderfuse/Shaders/Wedding/Valentwine.md

 - [ ] Tested on macOS/Metal
 - [ ] Tested on macOS/OpenCL
 - [X] Tested on Windows/Cuda

-   :bomb: Tested on Windows/OpenCL
-Unfortunately not executable under OpenCL - picture dissolves
+- [ ] Tested on Windows/OpenCL :bomb: Unfortunately not executable under OpenCL - picture dissolves